OctopusDeployLabs/node-octopus-deploy/docs/client/LifecyclesApi.md

 # **listAllLifecycles**
 > List listAllLifecycles()

-Get a list of LifecycleResources
+Get a list of Lifecycles

     Lists all the lifecycles in the supplied Octopus Deploy Space.